-Multi-stake bingo is a fairly recent invention that makes the game more enjoyable to play at low cost.
+Multi-stake bingo is a fairly recent invention at many of the best bingo sites which makes the game more enjoyable to play at low cost.
+It also makes the game much more fair as it ensures that all players have the same chance of winning.

 The max cards problem